30% Off for Global Accessibility Awareness Day

 What is Survival of the Able?

 In case you’ve been hiding away from society (and after the last few years, we wouldn’t blame you), Survival of the Able is a survival horror RPG built using the Fudge™ System.
-You’ll play as someone with a disability living in the Middle Ages, a time when people like you were cast …
+You’ll play as someone with a disability living in the Middle Ages, a time when people like you were cast aside …

 Continue Reading Survival of the Able Now Available